Turok 2: Seeds of Evil: Plot

-Development
+Development and release

 Seeds of Evil was developed by Iguana Entertainment with a team roughly the same size as that of Dinosaur Hunter, which was composed of 18 people.
 As development progressed, more staff was brought on board to assist in completing the game.
 Development started before Dinosaur Hunter was released and preliminary work on level and enemy design finished by July 1997.
 The Cerebral Bore weapon was inspired by the Tall Man's weapons from the 1979 film Phantasm.
 The base idea for the weapon was conceived during a brainstorming session concerning weapon design.
 The original concept had the weapon "being slow and agonizing".
 An artist suggested a Leech gun, but it was ultimately rejected by project manager David Dienstbier.

 The game uses an optimized version of the Dinosaur Hunter engine, which allowed developers to create environments with more complex geometry and incorporate a lighting system where light sources could cast shadows on objects in real-time.
 The game's distance fog was reduced and disguised as an atmospheric effect, resulting in players being able to see five times as far than they could in the original game.
 The game's progression, focus on exploration and mission objectives were inspired by the Mario and Zelda franchises.
 As Dienstbier explained: "That's something that we learned from Miyamoto: Start things off simple and gradually add to it as you progress.
-Later objectives will make far more use of the dynamic environments".
+Later objectives will make far more use of the dynamic environments."
 Unlike the original game, where levels shared graphic assets, Seeds of Evil features unique levels with different geometry, textures and enemies.

 Having received Nintendo 64DD development kits that included the Nintendo 64 Expansion Pak, Iguana Entertainment added an optional high-resolution mode to the game early on in the development cycle.
 In conjunction with the Expansion Pak, this mode allows the game to be played at a resolution of 640x480 pixels, a technical accomplishment for the Nintendo 64 at the time.
 An upgraded polygon modelling technique was used to give the game better-formed creatures.
 However, motion capture was avoided because none of game's enemies are human.
 Dienstbier felt that if their animations were motion captured, enemies would look like a person pretending to be a lizard in a costume.
 The game features different animations for different creatures.
 Unlike its predecessor, where enemies have two types of death animations, Seeds of Evil includes a third and gorier one.